KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

 In this image, I'm working on the "myFork" branch and I have modified and/or staged some files but I don't have any commit to push or to pull.

-To install this prompt in a linux environment, just download it somewhere and update your ~/.bashrc file to add this line :
+To install this prompt in a linux environment, just download it somewhere and update your ~/.bashrc file to add this line:

 <pre class="language-bash"><code>. /path/to/gitprompt</code></pre>